05bit/peewee-async/docs/index.rst

 * Works on Python 3.4+
 * Has support for PostgreSQL via `aiopg`
 * Has support for MySQL via `aiomysql`
-* Single point high level async API
+* Single point high-level async API
 * Drop-in replacement for sync code, sync will remain sync
 * Basic operations are supported
 * Transactions support is present, yet not heavily tested